Internet censorship and surveillance in Asia: China

 Internet censorship in China is among the most stringent in the world.
-The government blocks Web sites that discuss Tibetan independence and the Dalai Lama, Taiwan independence, police brutality, the 1989 Tiananmen Square protests, freedom of speech, pornography, some international news sources and propaganda outlets (such as the VOA), certain religious movements (such as Falun Gong), and many blogging websites.
+The government blocks Web sites that discuss Tibetan independence and the Dalai Lama, Taiwan independence, police brutality, the 1989 Tiananmen Square protests and massacre, freedom of speech, pornography, some international news sources and propaganda outlets (such as the VOA), certain occult movements (such as Falun Gong), and many blogging websites.
 At the end of 2007 51 cyber dissidents were reportedly imprisoned in China for their online postings.
 According to Human Rights Watch, in China the government also continues to violate domestic and international legal guarantees of freedom of press and expression by restricting bloggers, journalists, and an estimated more than 500 million Internet users.
-The government requires Internet search firms and state media to censor issues deemed officially “sensitive", and blocks access to foreign websites.
+The government requires Internet search firms and state media to censor issues deemed officially "sensitive", and blocks access to foreign websites.
 However, the rise of Chinese online social networks such as Qzone, Tencent Music, Tencent Video, WeChat and in particularly Sina's Weibo, which has 200 million users—has created a new platform for citizens to express opinions and to challenge official limitations on freedom of speech despite intense scrutiny by China's censors.